vivekbrh01/js_closure/practice/scope.md

 }

 outer();
+// Output: I love this movie called ${movie.toUpperCase()}
+// Since it is wrapped using inverted commas not back-ticks.

 ```

 30. Execute all the functions inside `allFunctions` variable using any loop.
 (Hint: use for of loop functions are object)